Estimated reading time: 7 minutes

 The court process developed to serve many, sometimes conflicting, goals.
 And the Court’s Minnesota Rules of Criminal Procedure attempt to balance these.

 Most people have seen legal dramas in television or films.
 And some have been to court on a traffic ticket.
-But when a person faces a charge of a crime in court, it becomes vital to understand criminal procedure.
+But when a person faces a criminal charge in court, it becomes vital to understand basics of criminal procedure.
 The more you know, the less you fear.
-And both will help you and your lawyer achieve a favorable outcome, with persistent effort.
+And both will help you and your lawyer achieve a favorable outcome, with unrelenting effort.

 Due Process Defense wins DWI & Implied Consent Cases